deehrlic/door-open/README.md

 -To get this project up and running you need to create a directory on each Raspberry Pi you are using to keep your files -Then all the files in the doorPi folder go on the Raspberry Pi you are connecting to the servo motor, and all the files except for Schema.JSON (it's for use in Amazon Alexa SDK) go on the other Raspberry Pi if you are implementing the Alexa functionality
 -Node.js should add the node_modules and packagelock.json files into the directory automatically when you run the code for the first time
+-Also look at the circuit diagram in the doorPi folder to look at how to set up the Raspberry Pi and servo motor

 *For running the web server that triggers the servo motor
 ```